Save the RSR Trail

 Thanks to our friends at the Marin County Bicycle Coalition for curating this information.
 Visit their website for all the great work they are doing in the North Bay!

-The Bay Area Council, a regional business group with roles in the creation of BART and the Bay Conservation and Development Commission, has taken it upon itself to advocate for a third westbound car lane on the bridge.
-Via a front group called the “Commonsense Transportation Coalition” they sent mailers to residents of Richmond and paid for ads on Facebook and YouTube.
+The Bay Area Council, a regional business group with roles in the creation of BART and the Bay Conservation and Development Commission, is the primary advocate for a third westbound car lane on the bridge.
+Via a front group called the “Common Sense Transportation Coalition” they sent mailers to residents of Richmond, paid for ads on Facebook and YouTube, and a full page ad in the SF Chronicle.

 Their website makes inaccurate statements about the pathway, including a misleading claim that “The third lane of the westbound deck of the Richmond-San Rafael Bridge was closed to cars to provide for a pedestrian and bike lane along the bridge.”
 Before it became home to the bike path, the “third lane” on the upper deck had been a shoulder/breakdown area since the 1970s and not a travel lane.